 Next on the list is Zubuchon.
 The Cebu-based restaurant became famous for its organic way of preparing its lechon.
 Zubuchon prides itself in using only natural ingredients and steering away from bottled products, food coloring, and other chemicals.

-Today its famous lechon cooked onsite has reached Manila, and it also offers other Filipino dishes to fill the tummy of its hungry diners.
-Zubuchon’s whole lechon starts at PhP6,900 for the lechon de leche and can go as high as PhP8,900 for medium-sized lechon.
+Today its famous lechon cooked onsite has reached Manila, and it not only offers the best lechon in the Philippines but also offers other Filipino dishes to fill the tummy of its hungry diners.
+Zubuchon’s whole lechon, for those wondering where to buy lechon, starts at PhP6,900 for the lechon de leche and can go as high as PhP8,900 for medium-sized lechon price in the Philippines.

 VG’s Cebu Lechon

-It may not be as famous as the others, but VG’s Cebu Lechon made it on this year’s list.
+It may not be as famous as the others, but VG’s Cebu Lechon made it on this year’s list of best lechon in the Philippines.
 VG’s started in 2012 in Malaybalay, Bukidnon and has now started selling their lechon in Laguna.
 The establishment is a favorite among locals and is also known to cater in different kinds of parties.

 Its lechon ranges from PhP5,700 for a 20-kilogram one to PhP12,000 for a 60-kilogram one.
 For those who are in a rush to prepare for a feast, VG’s also makes pasta and noodle dishes good for big groups.